 Our work is almost done, but we still need you.

 We are roughly 95% of the way to defeating CWM’s 18-year old application to site a massive new PCB-Toxic waste landfill.

 The proposed would send more than a half-million PCB and toxic waste laden trucks past the front of our schools.
 CWM predicted its application would be approved in 2005, however, as of 2019, CWM’s application remains troubled.

-The final step will involve formal hearings with sworn testimony from experts.
+The final step will involve formal hearings with sworn testimony from experts in 2020.
 The State regulator posted certain decision-making documents here beginning in 2014: http://www.dec.ny.gov/chemical/97783.html

-Help RRG fund its representation and take the last step toward ending PCB and Toxic waste landfilling here, forever!
+Help RRG fund its representation to take the last step to end PCB and Toxic waste landfilling here, forever!

 Residents for Responsible Government, Inc.